OpGala/TimeMonitor/README.md

     - Options in the Settings window:
         - **Combine All Sessions**: Combines multiple sessions of the same day into one to clean up data.
         - **Clear All Data**: Deletes all logged data.
+        - **Select Code Editor**: Choose your preferred code editor (Visual Studio, Rider, VS Code) to continue tracking time when Unity is paused.

 Every session is logged in a friendly format in the sub data folder in a scriptable object.
-It allows you to easily add missing session or delete some.
-And pass data to a new unity project.
-At the opening of the window the asset will look for that scriptable object, if none, one will be created.
+It allows you to easily add missing sessions or delete some, and pass data to a new Unity project.
+At the opening of the window, the asset will look for that scriptable object; if none is found, one will be created.

 ### Visualizations